2AUK/pyRISM/README.md

 - Picard, Ng, and MDIIS Solvers (more to come!)
 - Compressed solvent-solvent solutions (for solving subsequent solute-solvent problem)
 - Solvation free energy densities
-- Thermodynamical data (Partial Molar Volume, Isothermal Compressibility,etc.)
+- Thermodynamical data (Partial Molar Volume, Isothermal Compressibility, etc.)
 - Arbitrary inputs can be defined (though no guarantee everything will converge...)

 #### Potentials